-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Using Mathematics and Computational The fact that atoms are conserved, together with Energy and Matter: Thinking:Use mathematical representations of phenomena to support claims. knowledge of the chemical properties of the elements involved, can be used to describe and predict chemical reactions.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Using Mathematics and Computational Thinking: The fact that atoms are conserved, together with knowledge of the chemical properties of the elements involved, can be used to describe and predict chemical reactions.
+Energy and Matter: The total amount of energy and matter in closed systems is conserved.
 The total amount of energy and matter in closed systems is conserved.

-CH.PS1.8 Develop models to illustrate the changes in composition of the nucleus of the atom and the energy released during the processes of fission, fusion, and radioactive decay.
+CH.PS1.8 Develop models to illustrate the charges in composition of the nucleus of the atom and the energy released during the processes of fission, fusion, and radioactive decay.
 Clarification Statement: Emphasis is on qualitative models, such as pictures or diagrams, and on the scale of energy released in nuclear processes relative to other kinds of transformations.
 Examples of nuclear processes could include the formation of elements through fusion in stars, generation of electricity in a nuclear power plant, or the use of radioisotopes in nuclear medicine.
 Assessment Boundary: Assessment does not include quantitative calculation of energy released (i.e., binding energy).
 Assessment is limited to alpha, beta, and gamma radioactive decay.

-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Developing and Using Models: Nuclear processes, including fusion, fission, and Energy and Matter: Develop, revise, and/or use a model based on evidence to illustrate and/or predict the relationships between systems or between components of a system. radioactive decay of unstable nuclei, involve release or absorption of energy.
-The total number of neutrons plus protons does not change in any nuclear process.
-In nuclear processes, atoms are not conserved, but the total number of protons plus neutrons are conserved.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Developing and Using Models: • Nuclear processes, including fusion, fission, and radioactive decay Energy and Matter:

+Developing and obing models.
+Nuclear processes, meruang rusion, rission, and rudiodetive deedy • Develop, revise, and/or use a model based of unstable nuclei, involve release or absorption of energy. • In nuclear processes, atoms are on evidence to illustrate and/or predict the • The total number of neutrons plus protons does not change in any not conserved, but the total relationships between systems or between nuclear process. number of protons plus neutrons components of a system. are conserved.

-CH.PS2.6 Communicate scientific and technical information about why the molecular level structure of designed materials determines how the material functions.\
+CH.PS2.6 Communicate scientific and technical information about why the molecular level structure of designed materials determines how the material functions.